+- 1) STEP 1.
 Any alleged violation by an employee of policy, procedure, rules, regulations, directives, orders, laws, and/or expected performance levels shall be investigated by the employee's management Supervisor.
 The Supervisor shall prepare a written report of the investigation which includes the specific violation(s), all available facts, statements of witnesses, the employee's statement, and any recommendations for discipline the Supervisor deems appropriate.
-As appropriate, this report shall be forwarded to the City Manager.

-The City Manager shall review the report, conduct an additional investigation, if warranted, and reach a determination as to whether formal disciplinary action is warranted.
+As appropriate, this report shall be forwarded to the City Manager. - 2) STEP 2 The City Manager shall review the report, conduct an additional investigation, if warranted, and reach a determination as to whether formal disciplinary action is warranted.

+- 3) STEP 3.
 If it is determined that formal disciplinary action is warranted, Personnel shall be notified of the action to be imposed.
-The employee shall then be provided a written Notice of Intent to Discipline from the Department Director, which contains the following:

-- A. A statement which clearly defines the specific action to be taken and the effective date of the action.
+The employee shall then be provided a written Notice of Intent to Discipline from the Department Director, which contains the following: - a) A statement which clearly defines the specific action to be taken and the effective date of the action.
 In cases of suspension, the beginning and ending time should be stated specifically.
-Generally, the disciplinary action shall become effective after the employee has been allowed the three days to appeal the action to the Department Director. - B. A statement (and preferably the quoting of the reason(s) as provided in this document) of the policy or procedure that has allegedly been violated or other cause or reason for the disciplinary action. - C. A statement of the specific action or charges which allegedly constitutes a violation of the policy or procedure. - D. A description of the records and documents upon which the action is based and a statement that copies of the records are available to the employee upon request. - E. A statement that the employee may request a meeting with the Department Director within three (3) working days of receiving the Notice of Intent to Discipline to discuss the discipline and present specific evidence as to why the action is not warranted. - F. A statement that failure to request a meeting with the Department Director or to show for the requested meeting shall forfeit any additional appeal rights.

-If the employee has requested a meeting with the Department Director to present additional evidence within three (3) working days of receiving the Notice of Intent, the Department Director shall:

-- 1. Hold the meeting promptly; - 2.
-Consider any additional evidence submitted by the employee; - 3.
-Impose the disciplinary action or modify the disciplinary action as deemed appropriate; - 4.
-Notify the employee in writing of the decision and of the employee's appeal rights; and - 5.
-Forward a copy of the entire proceedings to Personnel.
+Generally, the disciplinary action shall become effective after the employee has been allowed the three days to appeal the action to the Department Director. - b) A statement (and preferably the quoting of the reason(s) as provided in this document) of the policy or procedure that has allegedly been violated or other cause or reason for the disciplinary action. - c) A statement of the specific action or charges which allegedly constitutes a violation of the policy or procedure. - d) A description of the records and documents upon which the action is based and a statement that copies of the records are available to the employee upon request. - e) A statement that the employee may request a meeting with the Department Director within three (3) working days of receiving the Notice of Intent to Discipline to discuss the discipline and present specific evidence as to why the action is not warranted. - f) A statement that failure to request a meeting with the Department Director or to show for the requested meeting shall forfeit any additional appeal rights. - 4) STEP 4.
+If the employee has requested a meeting with the Department Director to present additional evidence within three (3) working days of receiving the Notice of Intent, the Department Director shall: - a) Hold the meeting promptly; - b) Consider any additional evidence submitted by the employee: - c) Impose the disciplinary action or modify the disciplinary action as deemed appropriate; - d) Notify the employee in writing of the decision and of the employee's appeal rights; and - e) Forward a copy of the entire proceedings to Personnel.